mabasic/flasknotes/README.md

 # flasknotes

-Technology showcase for flask, sqlalchemy, marionette, jade templates, bootstrap and sqlite
+**Technology showcase for flask, sqlalchemy, marionette.js, jade templates, bootstrap and sqlite** This is a simple web application for creating notes.
+Users first have to register, then log in and start creating notes.
+This application is created for learing marionette.js.

 # Quick notes